yiisoft/yii2/docs/guide/runtime-logging.md

 ### Message Filtering <a name="message-filtering"></a>

-For each log target, you can configure its [[yii\log\Target::levels|levels]] and [[yii\log\Target::categories|categories]] properties to specify which severity levels and categories of the messages that the target should process.
+For each log target, you can configure its [[yii\log\Target::levels|levels]] and [[yii\log\Target::categories|categories]] properties to specify which severity levels and categories of the messages the target should process.

 The [[yii\log\Target::levels|levels]] property takes an array consisting of one or several of the following values: